Rohan597/PulsarsDetection/README.md

-Pulsars Detection Using MeanStacking in Python alonwith the Astropy module to read ther HDU
+Pulsars Detection Using MeanStacking in Python alongwith the Astropy module to read ther HDU